Is Puerto Rico’s Hurrican Maria Trump’s Katrina?

 I’m sure you knew that was coming.

-Unknown to many, Puerto Rico was a lovely tax haven for the pharmaceutical companies.
+Unknown to many, Puerto Rico was a lovely tax haven (see: Tax Haven Paradise Papers) for the pharmaceutical companies.
 It was far cheaper for them to make their drugs on the island because there was no federal tax on Puerto Rican operations.
-One small town on the island, Barceloneta, had 14 pharmaceutical companies, including the manufacturer for Viagra.
-This led for the mayor of that city to proudly say, “We’re responsible for a lot of good moments.”
+One small town on the island, Barceloneta, had 14 pharmaceutical companies, including the manufacturer of Viagra.
+This led to the mayor of that city to proudly say, “We’re responsible for a lot of good moments.”
 Then, for some reason in the late 1990s, Congress decided it wasn’t going to allow this tax haven any longer and began scaling back all the tax exemptions and ended them in 2006.

 The unemployment rate in Puerto Rico is nearing 12%, and all the skilled laborers have already left to the U.S. mainland.
 In case you are scoring at home, their unemployment rate is double the national average.
 Doctors, who are included in the “skilled laborers” are leaving in droves.
 This makes getting health care harder and costs more.
 This is why when the Zika virus spread on Puerto Rico it was so difficult to control.
 To further the problem, poverty rates are near 45% on the island.